-Neurointensive Care at Winthrop-University Hospital
+Neurointensive Care at NYU Winthrop Hospital

 Specialized care in an advanced neuroscience intensive care unit setting.

-First of its kind on Long Island, Winthrop’s Neuroscience Intensive Care Unit is reserved for patients recovering from complex neurosurgical procedures or those with acute neurological problems.
+First of its kind on Long Island, NYU Winthrop’s Neuroscience Intensive Care Unit is reserved for patients recovering from complex neurosurgical procedures or those with acute neurological problems.
 These include subarachnoid hemorrhage, ischemic stroke, status epilepticus, traumatic brain injury, serious neuromuscular disorders that can cause life-threatening paralysis and tumors or infections of the brain or spinal cord.

 The neurointensive care unit includes 14 acute-care beds and an expert team of neurosurgeons, neuro-intensivists, neurologists, nurse practitioners, physician assistants and nurses with extensive training in neuro-critical care and the use of advanced monitoring technology.
 They work as a team to orchestrate the complex range of testing, constant monitoring and immediate interventions required to minimize immediate or delayed brain damage and maximize the chances for a full recovery.
 Their ability to make a differential diagnosis and exercise timely intervention distinguishes the NeuroICU from the standard medical surgical intensive care unit.